Collaborating with git

 Key Learning Points:

-โœ… Two commits are sent to the remote: My original local commit, and the merge commit.
+โ Two commits are sent to the remote: My original local commit, and the merge commit.

-โœ… My git push updated the remote's main branch to reflect my new work.
-Correspondingly, my local origin/main tracking branch is updated as well.
+tracking branch is updated as well.
 In other words, the same process happened for me when I pushed, as happened for my teammate when they pushed.

-โœ… As before, my push updates the remote called "origin" (which happens to be Github), but it does NOT update anything in my teammate's repo; that would require explicit activity on their part.
+โ As before, my push updates the remote called "origin" (which happens to be Github), but it does NOT update anything in my teammate's repo; that would require explicit activity on their part.

-โœ… Now my teammate is behind!
-That is, their origin/main tracking branch no longer matches main on the remote called "origin".
+on the remote called "origin".
 How would they catch up?

 Anatomy of a Git Commit, or, "The Three Objects"